kulick23/esde-intro-to-web-dev-tasks/README.md

 Commit message common pattern: `{feat|fix}(ESDU-{taskNumber}): {body of a commit message}`

-If you're adding a new code/solution/etc, please consider that as `feat` - feature. {taskNumber} - that's your module number (01 - for environment setup, 02 - for data types, etc).
+If you're adding a new code/solution/etc, please consider that as `feat` - feature. {taskNumber} - that's your module number (01 - for QWERy hometask, etc).
 For example:

 ```
-feat(ESDU-02): add data types solution
-feat(ESDU-06): add solution passing half tests
+feat(ESDU-01): add initial markup
+feat(ESDU-01): add markup for header
-feat(ESDU-02): add data types final solution
+feat(ESDU-02): add markup for footer
 ```

-If you're fixin some issue for already pushed code/solution/etc, please consider that as `fix` - a bugfix or just a fix. {taskNumber} - that's your module number (01 - for environment setup, 02 - for data types, etc).
+If you're fixing some issue for already pushed code/solution/etc, please consider that as `fix` - a bugfix or just a fix. {taskNumber} - that's your module number (01 - for QWERy hometask, etc).
 For example:

 ```
-fix(ESDU-05): fix sum function params naming
-fix(ESDU-11): fix lint issues
-fix(ESDU-07): fix
+fix(ESDU-01): fix header layout
 ```

 ### Running by simply opening index.html in browser